JordanMF/CreateShapesMaya/README.md

 	node = cmds.createNode('reflection')"
 	* (If using MEL) "createNode reflection"
 2. Once created, a locator will appear at the origin of the viewport (0, 0, 0) along with the shapes.
-3. From there the locator can be tranlated/rotated/scaled.
+3. From there, the locator can be translated/rotated/scaled.